 Dynamic or static experience?

-If you’re looking for the answer to “what’s better, dynamic or static mobile game advertisement?” question, there’s no simple answer.
-The price segments and the tasks they perform can be drastically different.
-While interactive solutions are well suited for promoting complex products, like e.g new games and apps (playable ads), traditional static ads are more suitable for something more common.
+The prices for dynamic and static ads and the tasks they perform can be drastically different.
+While interactive solutions like rewarded video ads are well suited for promoting complex products, e.g new apps (playable ads), traditional static ads are more suitable for something more common.

 Most trending online game ads